raghavapuram/Demo/README.md

-# Demo_Multithreading
+# Demo_MultiThreading
-Understand Multithreading and how to handle the shared resources
+Understand MuliThreading and how to handle the shared resources

 #Program 1 (package com.thread)
 *  com.thread.SenderReceiver run this main program and observe console log for stock data.